dannteMich/learn_python/extra_lessons/clean_code/slides.md

 ## So, Why do we need clean code?

-Because code is written once (max 3 times) and read many times.
+- Because code is written once and read many times (1:10 ratio according to uncle Bob).{.fragment}
+- Because code is written over time, and by different people.{.fragment}
+- Because code changes.
+Constantly.
+And a lot.{.fragment}

 ---